 Together with Carl we started travelling the world, going to restaurants, trying new things and ever since we have been building the life we want together.
 It’s not always easy, and nothing worth having ever is, but life is what you make out of it.
 What you build.

 I now work for an IT Company as a Marketing Executive and if someone told me all of this six years ago – what my life will be like – I wouldn’t believe that person!
 I’ve met some fantastic people, and have some unforgettable memories.
-Now more than ever, I am grateful for everything and everyone in my life and for having the determination to be able to build the life I’ve always dreamt of.
+Now more than ever, I am grateful for everything and everyone in my life and for having the determination to be able to build the life I’ve always dreamed of

-And don’t forget, life is what you make it!
+Don’t forget, life is what you make it!